DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

-- Something to add more tiles to the pallet
 - Update Readme for 1.0

 ### For small extensions:

+- Be able to load images of different sizes
+- Be able to change the size of the tiles in editor.
+(Zoom out with camera?)
 - Make the editor state part of the saved grid json? (might just be for quick saves)
 - Better save paths, (maybe keep the quick-save though)
 - Add Load method that isn't quick-save
 - Make saves pretty-printed, for readability
 - Make a ui (if bevy ui uses css, im not using bevy ui)
 - More marks at the edges of the grid to mark where a tile is.
+- Make the pallet be separated by folders, and stop it from crashing when loading something bad.
+- Make some toggles for the tinting on the sprites in the grid.

 ### Some time in the future: